-Iftar recipes – A collection of Iftar recipes for Ramadan.
+Iftar recipes – A collection of over 150 Iftar snacks recipes & sweets recipes for Ramadan.
 Iftar is a meal that is served at the end of the day to break the fast during the holy month of Ramadan.
 The ninth month of the Islamic calender is known as Ramadan also written as ramazan, ramzan or Ramadhan.
 Muslims across the globe observe fast for 29 to 30 days to commemorate the first disclosure of Quran. (source:wiki).

 Though the essence of fasting during Ramadan is spiritual, it also helps to tune the mind and body.
 During this month, people involve more in charities, spiritual readings and get together for the Iftar meal to strengthen the family bonds.

 Traditionally muslims break the fast with dates and or water.
 Haleem & nombu kanji are also consumed to break the fast in some south Indian states.
 After the evening prayers, iftar is taken and is usually enjoyed with friends, family and community.
 Many people enjoy the pleasure of hosting iftar parties at home where they get to greet and share the food together with the community.
 A variety of foods are prepared for the iftar meal which includes fresh fruit juices, appetizers & soups etc. Even restaurants offer buffet iftar meals during the month long period.

 Special dishes like sheer kurma, shahi tukda, dum biryani, samosa,many veg and meat appetizers include the menu.
 However each region has their own special dishes and is a personal choice as well.
 I had a lot of requests from readers during Ramadan last year for a compiled post of Iftar recipes, so I put in an effort to make this post.
 Any suggestions to enhance this page are most welcome.